cottageLamp/ABA/README.md

 # ABA

 An executable program to solve BA problems with some datasets.
-Should work under Ubuntu OS and need minimum 8G of memory.
+Should work on an Ubuntu OS with minimum 8G of memory.

 The source code will be open SOON.